 At the start of the 2006/07 season Neil Waddleton and Pete Tutton were appointed as joint managers for the new season and what a season it turned out to be with Westland Sports taking the Dorset Premier League title for the first time in over 25 years.

-In season 2007/08 the reserves won the Yeovil Hospital Cup for the second year in a row and in 2008/09 they made it three years in a row by winning it again.
+In season 2007/08 the reserves won the Yeovil Hospital Cup for the second year in a row and in 2008/09 they made it three years in a row with Matt Turner now in charge.

 The 2008/09 season saw some significant changes taking place in the running of the club.
 The recently formed Yeovil Town Community Sports Trust took over the management of the football facilities at Alvington Lane, owned by Agusta Westland and home of Westland Sports FC.